spesmilo/electrum-protocol/docs/protocol-methods.rst

 **Result**

-  The estimated transaction fee in coin units per kilobyte, as a floating point number.
+  The estimated transaction fee in whole coin units per kilobyte, as a floating point number.
 If the daemon does not have enough information to make an estimate, the integer ``-1`` is returned.